The Chipin is a designer breed created by crossing the Chihuahua and Miniature Pinscher.

 These dogs are small-sized just as their parents and characterized by sharp, pointed ears and round eyes.

 Some of them might even have a rounded apple head or deer head, a physical trait inherited from their Chihuahua parent.

-Their jolly, active, and athletic nature makes them a huge favorite as a house companion.
+Their jolly, active, and athletic nature make them a huge favorite as a house companion.

-Though the history of the development of this designer dog is unknown, it might have been created with the intention of designing an agile, swift, fearless, and high-spirited canine breed that would possess the alertness and increased energy levels of both its parents, also emerging as a perfect watch dog.
+Though the history of the development of this designer dog is unknown, it might have been created to design an agile, swift, fearless, and high-spirited canine breed that would possess the alertness and increased energy levels of both its parents, also emerging as a perfect watchdog.